Alchemist21/final-project-kminevskiy/README.md

 This guide assumes you'd like to install whole application and run it on your local machine.
 While it might be easy to do for someone familiar with Elixir/Phoenix ecosystem, it might cause issues for beginners.
 In case you don't want to go through every step and spend time installing/configuring packages, let me know and I'll spin up a server for you so you can play around with this application.

+`deployed_addresses.txt` file shows one example challenge contract.
+By now it's probably expired and you won't be able to do much with it.
+The idea is that every new challenge contract is deployed dynamically.

 To start your Phoenix server:
   * Install hex (Elixir package manager) with `mix local.hex`
   * Install Phoenix package with `mix archive.install hex phx_new 1.4.0`